-Things to do in the NT these school holidays!
+Things to do in Darwin & NT with kids these School Holidays!

 Looking for some great things to do in Darwin these holidays?
 Cuddle a baby crocodile at Crocodylus Park and Zoo!
 This fabulous zoo is located just five minutes from Darwin airport, off the Stuart Highway.
 Not only do they have loads of saltwater and freshwater crocodiles, they also have native wildlife, such as alligators, cassowaries, dingoes, iguanas, emus, baboons, Timor ponies.